Lactose is a type of sugar found in milk and other dairy products. An enzyme called lactase is needed by the body to digest lactose.

 Cutting down your intake of milk products that contain lactose from your diet most often eases symptoms.
-Also look at food labels for hidden sources of lactose in non-milk products (even some beers) and avoid these.
+Also look at food labels for hidden sources of lactose in nonmilk products (including some beers) and avoid these.

-Most people with low lactase levels can drink up to one-half cup of milk at one time (2 to 4 ounces) without having symptoms.
-Larger servings (more than 8 oz.) may cause problems for people with the deficiency.
+Most people with low lactase level can drink up to one half cup of milk at one time (2 to 4 ounces or 60 to 120 milliliters) without having symptoms.
+Larger servings (more than 8 ounces or 240 mL) may cause problems for people with the deficiency.

 Milk products that may be easier to digest include:

 You can add lactase enzymes to regular milk.
 You can also take these enzymes as capsules or chewable tablets.
 There are also many lactose-free dairy products available.

 Not having milk and other dairy products in your diet can lead to a shortage of calcium, vitamin D, riboflavin, and protein.
 You need 1,000 to 1,500 mg of calcium each day depending on your age and gender.
 Some things you can do to get more calcium in your diet are:

 Symptoms most often go away when you remove milk, other dairy products, and other sources of lactose from your diet.
 Without dietary changes, infants or children may have growth problems.

 There is no known way to prevent lactose intolerance.
 You can prevent symptoms by avoiding foods with lactose.

 Hogenauer C, Hammer HF.
 Maldigestion and malabsorption.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger and Fordtran's Gastrointestinal and Liver Disease.
 10th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 104.